SonamGadkari/project-management-knowledge-areas/README.md

 # Project Title: project-management-knowledge-areas

 ## Project Description:
-This is an interactive website to help Northwest Missouri students understand Project management process groups and knowledge areas.Using this web application a student/learner can take a quiz on knowledge areas and process groups and read more about these topics.If a student/learner get a score of 90% ,a certificate of learning would be issued acknowledging a student efforts.
-This project helps students understand 10 Knowledge Areas and 5 process groups.
-The web site especially help students learn all 5 Process Groups (initiating, planning, executing, monitoring & controlling, and control).
+This is an interactive website to help Northwest Missouri students understand Project management process groups and knowledge areas.Using this web application a student/learner can take a quiz on project integration management and process groups.If a student/learner get a score of 70% result will be displayed as pass.A student have scope to retake the exam.
+This project helps students understand Project Integration Management Knowledge Area and 5 process groups (initiating, planning, executing, monitoring & controlling, and control).

+## Project Future Enhancements:
+At a later point we would like to enhance the application to handle 10 knowledge areas and 5 process group in detail.User have scope to read more on the topics.
+We would like to add more number of questions say 20 to 30 questions in a single quiz.If a student/learner get a score of 90% ,a certificate of learning will be issued acknowledging a student efforts.

 ## Project Repository:
 https://github.com/SonamGadkari/project-management-knowledge-areas